robmuh/robmuh.github.com/_posts/2014-12-04-browse-vs-books.markdown

 Today's technical pace demands paradigm shift to just-in-time learning (a term I believe I've coined).
-For example, Code School just spammed my in box with "New Express.js Course Has Launched!" the same week I (watched Jonathan Ong trash Express)[http://youtu.be/bNVcVx8TfPc], which he helped build with TJ, to explain KoaJS, clearly the successor to Express written by the Express developers themselves.
+For example, Code School just spammed my in box with "New Express.js Course Has Launched!" the same week I [watched Jonathan Ong trash Express](http://youtu.be/bNVcVx8TfPc), which he helped build with TJ, to explain KoaJS, clearly the successor to Express written by the Express developers themselves.
 It still makes me laugh to realize there were only 522 views of this video when it explains the most